-The main purpose of the Assurance Team is to carry out independent assurance audits based upon the principles defined in the ACPO manual of guidance (part II audit).
+The main purpose of the Assurance Team is to carry out independent assurance audits based upon the principles defined in the NPCC manual of guidance (section 33 audit functions).
 This activity is separate from the County Council internal audits which reports to the OPCC (see below).
 Following the completion of the assurance audits, key recommendations and corrective actions will be agreed with the business lead for the area audited.
 The business lead is then required to produce a management response for each audit recommendation with an agreed owner and a target completion date.
-Progress on the Assurance, Internal Audits and HMIC inspections are reported to the BA&I Continuous Improvement Manager through a monthly report.
+Progress on the Assurance, Internal Audits and HMIC inspections are reported to the Strategic Service Improvement head of department through a monthly report.

 The Assurance Team is responsible for liaising with the County Council auditors who conduct a separate programme of internal audits.
-The recommendations arising from the County Council internal audits are managed in the same way as the assurance audit recommendations.
+The recommendations arising from the County Council internal audits are managed in the same way as the assurance audit recommendations vi.
+Risk Management